gradle/gradle/design-docs/build-initialisation.md

 7. I want to create a Java library project from scratch.
 8. I want to create a {Groovy, Scala, C++, Javascript, Android} library from scratch.
 9. I want to create a {Java, native, Android, web} application from scratch.
+10. I want to create a project that follows my organisation's conventions from scratch.
+11. I want to create an organisation specific project type from scratch.

 # User visible changes

-* A new plugin, 'bootstrap'
+* A new plugin, `init-build`
-* The plugin adds task 'bootstrapGradleProject'
+* The plugin adds task `initGradleBuild` that depends the appropriate tasks based on the contents of the project directory.
-* The tasks generates build.gradle / settings.gradle files.

 # Migrating from Maven to Gradle

-When the pom.xml packaging is 'pom':
+When the `pom.xml` packaging is `pom`:
-* Generate a multi-project build, with a separate Gradle project for each Maven module referenced in the pom.xml, and a root project for the parent module.
+* Generate a multi-project build, with a separate Gradle project for each Maven module referenced in the `pom.xml`, and a root project for the parent module.
-* Generate a build.gradle for each Maven module based on the contents of the pom.xml.
+* Generate a `build.gradle` for each Maven module based on the contents of the corresponding `pom.xml`.

 For all other packagings:
 * Generate a single-project build.

 For all builds:
-* Generate a settings.gradle
+* Generate a `settings.gradle`
 * Generate the wrapper files.
 * Preconfigure the build comparison plugin, as appropriate.
 * Inform the user about the build comparison plugin.

+## User interaction

+1. User downloads and installs a Gradle distribution.
+2. User runs `gradle initGradleBuild` from the root directory of the Maven build.
+3. User runs the appropriate build comparison task from the root directory.
+4. User modifies Gradle build, if required, directed by the build comparison report.

 ## Sad day cases

-* maven project does not build
+* Maven project does not build
-* bad pom.xml
+* bad `pom.xml`
-* missing pom.xml
+* missing `pom.xml`

 ## Integration test coverage

-* convert a multi-module maven project and run gradle build with generated Gradle scripts
+* convert a multi-module maven project and run Gradle build with generated Gradle scripts
-* convert a single-module maven project ...
+* convert a single-module maven project and run with Gradle.
 * include a sad day case(s)

 ## Implementation approach